 Free Download of the old movie The Bigamist

 Lilian Augusta Ruse was born in Berkshire England in 1886, and in 1914 she married Walter Augustus de Havilland.
 In 1916 they had a baby girl that they named Olivia Mary de Havilland, who would grow up to be an Oscar winning actor.
 In 1917 they had another baby girl that they named Joan de Beauvoir de Havilland who would also grow up to be an Oscar winning actor.

 These two iconic sisters would nurture a lifelong hatred of each other and work very diligently to never be seen together, or even talk to each other.
 In 1925, mother Lilian divorced Walter de Havilland and married George Milan Fontaine.
-Older sister Joan would adopt her step-father’s name and become Joan Fontaine, but younger sister Olivia would keep the name Olivia de Havilland.
+Younger sister Joan would adopt her step-father’s name and become Joan Fontaine, but older sister Olivia would keep the name Olivia de Havilland.

 Why do I tell you about mother Lilian today?
 I thought you might like to meet her.
 She has a bit part in this story that stars her daughter Joan Fontaine.
 Well past halfway into this story, leading man Edmond O’Brien visits his pregnant girlfriend in her rooming house, and the landlady who answers the door is Lilian Fontaine, the mother of not one, but two Oscar winning legendary actors.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Edmond O'Brien and Joan Fontaine